openbabel/enhancement-proposals/remove_kekule_and_aromatic_bond_orders/remove_kekule_and_aromatic_bond_orders.md

 ### The problem with bond order of 5 for aromaticity

 First of all, what if there is a bond of order 5?
-Second, there's no need as all bonds are Kekulized by the reader.
-Information on aromaticity of bonds is available via IsAromatic().
+Second, why is this even needed?
+All bonds are Kekulized by the reader and information on aromaticity of bonds is available via IsAromatic() (stored via a flag).
 At this point it's not clear to me whether the value of '5' is ever set anywhere.
 What I do know is that the BOSum() method treats the value of '5' as special instead of just totting up the bond orders.

 ## Pros and Cons